A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

 \subsection{PASR: ProActive Self-Refinement via RL}

-In this work, we employ Group Relative Policy Optimization (GRPO) algorithm, a variant of Proximal Policy Optimization (PPO), specifically designed to stabilize learning through group-wise advantage normalization.
-By normalizing advantages within groups of responses generated from the same input, GRPO reduces variance in the policy gradient updates and promotes stable learning.
-Let $\pi_{\theta}$ represent the current policy parameterized by $\theta$.
-For each query $x$, we obtain a set of candidate responses through policy rollout, forming a group $G_{x}=\{(y_{1}^{'},R_{y_{1}^{'}}),\cdots,(y_{n}^{'},R_{y_{n}^{'}})\}$.
-Each $(y_{i}^{'},R_{y_{i}^{'} })$ consists of a sampled response and its corresponding reward score.
+In this work, we employ Group Relative Policy Optimization (GRPO) algorithm, a variant of Proximal Policy Optimization (PPO), specifically designed to stabilize training through group-wise advantage normalization.
+For each query $x$, the policy $\pi_{\theta}$ samples a group of candidate responses $G_{x}=\{(y_{1}^{'},R_{y_{1}^{'}}),\cdots,(y_{n}^{'},R_{y_{n}^{'}})\}$. where each pair contains a response and its reward.